Palaeognathae

 The diagram to the right shows the current situation.
 It includes not only living birds, but some extinct taxa.
 By using ancient DNA, we have been able to properly place the extinct Elephant Birds and Moas on the tree.

 Unfortunately, ancient DNA only works if the fossils are not too ancient, so the extinct Lithornithiformes are a problem.
 Comparison of bones suggests that the most likely possibilities are that they are sister to the tinamous (Johnston, 2011; Nesbitt and Clarke, 2016), or are sister to all of the surviving paleognaths (Worthy et al., 2017; Yonezawa et al., 2017).
-Both possibilities are illustrated on the accompanying diagram by including the Lithornithiformes twice.
+I suspect the latter is correct.
+That is reflected in the accompanying diagram.

-In fact, the diagram may still oversimplify the situation with the Lithornithiformes.
-They may not be a monophyletic group.
+In fact, the situation with the Lithornithiformes may not be this simple.
+They may not even be a monophyletic group.
 See Nesbitt and Clarke (2016) and Widrig and Field (2022) for more on the Lithornithiformes.

 What about the Rheas?